 Monthly Disbursement Program (MDP).
-The estimated monthly disbursement requirements of the operating units (OUs) of departments/agencies.
+The estimated monthly disbursement requirements of the operating units (OUs) of departments/agencies, which upon evaluation by the DBM shall serve as the basis for release of disbursement authorities, including the comprehensive Notice of Cash Allocation of the agency for its regular operating requirements.

-Multi-Year Contracting Authority (MYCA).
-The authority issued by the DBM to agencies, covering the full contract cost, for the procurement of multiyear projects.
+Multi-Year Contractual Authority (MYCA).
+The authority issued by the DBM to agencies, covering the full contract cost, for the procurement of multi-year projects.
 This shall be used as basis in the certification of availability of funds required prior to contract execution.

-Multi-Year Obligational Authority (MYOA).
-A document issued by DBM, for locally funded projects (LFPs), foreign-assisted projects (FAPs) implemented by agencies, including regular/recurring services in order to authorize the recipient entity to enter into Multi-Year contracts for the full project cost of multi-year programs/projects.
-A MYOA, which contains an annual breakdown of the full project cost, obligate the agencies to include in their budget proposal for the ensuing years, the amount programmed for the said year(s).
+The MYCA replaced the Multi-Year Obligational Authority (MYOA), to authorize the recipient entity to enter into Multi-Year contracts for the full project cost of multi-year programs/projects.
+This contains an annual breakdown of the full project cost, obligate the agencies to include in their budget proposal for the ensuing years, the amount programmed for the said year(s).

-National Expenditure Program
+National Expenditure Program (NEP).

-(NEP).
-Budget proposal submitted by the President to Congress in accordance with Section 22, Article VII of the 1987 Philippine Constitution, serving as the basis of the General Appropriations Bill
+Budget proposal submitted by the President to Congress in accordance with Section 22, Article

-(GAB), which upon enactment becomes the General Appropriations Act (GAA).
+VII of the 1987 Philippine Constitution, serving as the basis of the General Appropriations Bill (GAB), which upon enactment becomes the General Appropriations Act (GAA).